dbordak/deadbeef-librarybrowser/README.md

 # DeaDBeeF Library Browser

 Music library plugin for DeadDBeeF based off of the [Filebrowser plugin](http://sourceforge.net/projects/deadbeef-fb/) by [Jan D. Behrens](mailto:zykure@web.de).
+This fork fixes keyboard support for the plugin -- you can add music and collapse/expand folders without the mouse!
+Additionally, the context menu is properly supported with the Menu Button and Shift+F10.
+This fork integrates the changes from [Jesse Farebrother](https://github.com/JesseFarebro/deadbeef-librarybrowser) which simplify the display.

 Thanks to [Alexey Yakovenko](https://github.com/Alexey-Yakovenko) for the awesome music player that is [DeaDBeeF](http://deadbeef.sourceforge.net/).